cnshingledecker/Dday/README.md

     The parallel scripts contain examples of running models in parallel, and all scripts contain examples of running the models and calculating the RMSD for a model run.

 ### Installation
 To install the software for this project, make sure to clone the code off of GitHub into a Linux environment (Ubuntu was used for the development of this software).
 Make sure Python 3 is installed (Python 3.8.10 was used to develop this project, so at least that is safe).
 Make sure to install the packages listed in the [Technology and Software Used](#technology-and-software-used) section of this documentation, which for the Python ones can be done with the [`requirements.txt`](/requirements.txt) file.
+Make sure to change the time zone of the project in the two Python functions that create progress Bash scripts in [`baragiola_file_and_data_functions.py`](/baragiola_file_and_data_functions.py), `serialProgressShellScriptGeneration` and `parallelProgressShellScriptGeneration` to the desired timezone (by default, it is "America/Chicago").

 ### Making Changes